Han Dong-geun: Career

-On September 30, 2014 Han officially debuted with the digital single "Making a new ending for this story".
+On September 30, 2014, Han officially debuted with the digital single "Making a new ending for this story".
 He released the music video to his second single "Unread" on December 9, 2014.
 On April 15, 2015 After School’s Jung Ah and Han Dong Geun released their duet for Pledis Project "Parting", titled "Between Us".

 In early April 2016, he appeared on music show King of Mask Singer with the nickname "Vote on April 13th".
-On August 23, 2016 he released music video for "Amazing You".
+On August 23, 2016, he released music video for "Amazing You".

 In 2016 he achieved resurgence in popularity through his participation on Duet Song Festival.

 On December 20, 2019, he decided to not renew his contract and parted ways with Pledis Entertainment.
 A few days later, on December 26, 2019, he signed an exclusive contract with Brand New Music.

 Personal life

+In September 2018, Han was charged with driving under the influence (DUI) after driving in the neighborhood of Bangbae.
+His blood alcohol content was 0.103%, which exceeds the license revocation limit thus his driver’s license was revoked.

-On January 18, 2022 it was confirmed that Han is getting married to a non-celebrity girlfriend.
+On January 18, 2022, it was confirmed that Han will marry a non-celebrity girlfriend.
 The wedding will be held on May 21, 2022.
 Later the same day, Han's agency confirmed true that Han was dating a non-celebrity and preparing for marriage.